 Interoception: The Internal Monitor

-Interoception is your ability to feel what is happening inside your body—hunger, thirst, needing the bathroom, or temperature.
-In AuDHD folks, these signals are often muted or delayed until they become emergencies.
-You might not realize you are hungry until you are “hangry” and shaking.
+Interoception (your ability to feel what is happening inside your body) covers hunger, thirst, needing the bathroom, and temperature.
+For many AuDHD people, these signals are muted or delayed until they become emergencies.

 Proprioception: Body Awareness